List of Tales of Arcadia characters: Eli Pepperjack

-A recurring character of the trilogy, debuting in Trollhunters.
+A main character of the trilogy, debuting in Trollhunters.
 Elijah "Eli" Leslie Pepperjack is a nerdy classmate of Jim who believes in the paranormal activity in Arcadia Oaks.
 He later teams up with Steve Palchuk to investigate the strange creatures they both have seen and to help Jim.
 He also aids the Taron siblings in the second season of 3Below, leaving with Aja to serve as a human ambassador on Akiridion-5.
 Pepperjack returns in Trollhunters: Rise of the Titans, his time on Akiridon-5 having did wonders for his maturity as he helps with the fight against the Arcane Order.